xyliatgithub/EN650654-2025/LabFive/README.md

-# Lab 5 - Security Onion Lab
+# Lab 5 - Security Onion

 ## Overview
 In this lab, we will explore **Security Onion**, free and open source platform used for intrusion detection, security monitoring, and log management.